HaysonC/PHY180-Pendulum/README.md

 Code is terrible, it tracks (maybe).

-Not a serious project thankyou
+Not a serious project, thank you <3